-- 9. We will conduct each review in line with our standard audit methodology which is aligned to the Public Sector Internal Audit Standards. - 10.
-For each audit a Lead Auditee will be identified who will be involved in scoping to ensure the audit is appropriately focused on key risks areas, providing assurance and maximising added value.
+- 9. Internal Audit will conduct each review in line with our standard audit methodology which is aligned to the Public Sector Internal Audit Standards. - 10.
+For each audit a Lead Auditee will be identified who will be involved in scoping to ensure the audit is appropriately focused on key risks areas, providing assurance, and maximising added value.
 A terms of reference will be produced for each audit to ensure the scope, objectives and approach are agreed with the appropriate Service Director. - 11.
 Following fieldwork, a draft Internal Audit report will be issued for discussion with the appropriate levels of management which is normally set out in the terms of reference. - 12.
 Final reports will be issued after the agreement of draft reports and contain completed management actions plans, identifying those responsible for their implementation and appropriate timescales. - 13.
 Agreed actions or recommendations will be followed up through the Internal Audit tracker process.
-All high priority recommendations and any passing their original implementation date are reported to the Audit and Governance Committee. - 14.
-In November 2021 the Chartered Institute of Public Finance and Accountancy (CIPFA) issued a briefing paper entitled 'Internal Audit Engagement Opinions setting common definitions' to standardise the terminology and definitions used in internal audit reports across the sector.
-A comparison of what is currently used by the Internal Audit service and CIPFA's proposal in given in the table below.
+All high priority recommendations and any passing their original implementation date are reported to the Audit and Governance Committee.